KHEngineering/RoboRio/faq/roborio.md

 password: <leave blank> there is no password
 ```

-You can use this login via ssh or on the RoboRio webserver page to make configuration changes.
+You can use this login via SSH or on the RoboRio webserver page to make configuration changes.

 ---

 ##Why are the IO pins spaced so far apart, I like the way it was on the old DSC?
 Well, in all honesty I don't know.
-But I would speculate it is to make it a lot easier for teams to plug/un-plug 3-pin header connectors.
-Especially rookies.
+I would speculate it is to make it a lot easier for teams (rookies in particular) to plug/un-plug 3-pin header connectors.
 With the old DSC you could plug in a connector in pin 10, but acutally think you were plugged in pin 9 because of how close the pins were, and causing a debugging mess.
 The space avoids this debackle.

 The pins are spaced by 2 0.1" headers.
 A 4 pin header can be used to bridge the gap, if a team desires to use two signal pins on 1 connector (for a quadrature encoder for example)